 (2) An agency must have sufficient funds to meet its payroll.

-(3) An agency must make available to DADS upon request business records relating to its ability to carry out its functions.
-If there is a question relating to the accuracy of the records or the agency's financial ability to carry out its functions, DADS or its designee may conduct a more extensive review of the records.
+(3) An agency must make available to HHSC, upon request, business records relating to its ability to carry out its functions.
+If there is a question relating to the accuracy of the records or the agency's financial ability to carry out its functions, HHSC or its designee may conduct a more extensive review of the records.

 (4) An agency must maintain business records in their original state.
 Each entry must be accurate and dated with the date of entry.
 Correction fluid or tape may not be used in the record.
 Corrections must be made in accordance with standard accounting practices.